pandysong/blog/content/post/read_u-boot_aarch64_source_code_part1.md

 ## CONFIG_POSITION_INDEPENDENT

-This part of code relocate the address `_TEXT_BASE` which is defined when linking to the real run time address `_start`.
+This part of code relocate the address `_TEXT_BASE`, which is defined when linking, to the real run time address `_start`.

 ```
 #if CONFIG_POSITION_INDEPENDENT